 Take Frequent Breaks

 It is essential to take frequent breaks while gaming to protect the eyes from strain and potential damage.
-One of the most well-known ways to practice this is the 20-20-20 rule, wherein one looks at an object 20 feet away for 20 seconds every 20 minutes can minimize eye strain.
-This lets the eyes adjust and “rest” from any taxing lights and animations that screens may have.
+One of the most well-known ways to practice this is the 20-20-20 rule, which states that one should look at an object 20 feet away for 20 seconds every 20 minutes to minimize eye strain.
+This allows the eyes to adjust and “rest” from any taxing lights and animations that screens may have.

 In fact, even taking breaks between game rounds or levels is a good habit to build, as it will greatly help keep the eyes healthy in the long run.
 Be sure not to spend these breaks scrolling through your smartphone or watching TV, as it defeats the purpose of resting the eyes from screen time.